-In Part II of the resource we begin to review the specific requirements of the TLOA and VAWA 2013 that could require changes in your tribal code.
+In Part II of the resource we begin to review the specific requirements of the sentencing enhancement provisions of TLOA and Special Domestic Violence Criminal Jurisdiction (SDVCJ) provisions of VAWA 2013 that could require changes in your tribal code.

-We begin with the basics in Chapter 6 by discussing who could be criminally prosecuted by implementing the enhanced sentencing provisions of the acts and for what crimes they could be prosecuted.
+We begin with the basics in Chapter 4.
+TLOA Implementation and Due Process Requirements and Chapter 5.
+VAWA Implementation and Due Process by discussing who could be criminally prosecuted by implementing the enhanced sentencing provisions of the acts and for what crimes they could be prosecuted.
 TLOA and VAWA 2013 will impact only specific sections of your code.
 Implementation of the enhancement provision will require examination of specific sections of your code.
 Possible options for amendments to tribal codes are discussed and examples of tribes who have decided to opt in to one or both laws are provided.
-Because VAWA 2013 was not fully implemented until March 2015, example codes from the tribes that participated in the pilot project are used.
-A Tribal Domestic Violence Special Jurisdiction model code is also included in the appendix.
+Because VAWA 2013 was not fully implemented until March 2015, only example codes from the tribes that participated in the pilot project are used.
+A Tribal Domestic Violence Special Jurisdiction Model Code is also included in the Appendix.

-Chapter 7 discusses the requirements of the acts to publish tribal laws, procedures, and rules.
+Chapter 6.
+Publication of Laws and Rules discusses the requirements of the acts to publish tribal laws, procedures, and rules.
 It also provides examples of rules and code on recusal of a judge, as recusal is specifically referenced in TLOA.